-Kane Constructions has been appointed to deliver Project Discover, the major renovation of the Australian Museum (AM).
+Kane Constructions was appointed to deliver Project Discover, the major renovation of the Australian Museum (AM).

-With a budget of $57.5 million, including $50.5 million funding from the NSW Government, Project Discover will facilitate the first stage of the AM's transformation.
+With a budget of $57.5 million, including $50.5 million funding from the NSW Government, Project Discover facilitated the first stage of the museum's transformation.

-Project Discover will deliver a new flexible touring exhibition hall across two levels to allow for one major exhibition or two exhibitions to be held simultaneously.
-The redevelopment will also significantly improve the visitor experience with the creation of new education facilities, a new museum shop, a second café, expanded members’ lounge, cloaking and amenities.
+Project Discover has a new flexible touring exhibition hall across two levels to allow for one major exhibition or two exhibitions to be held simultaneously.
+The redevelopment has significantly improved the visitor experience with the creation of new education facilities, a new museum shop, a second café, expanded members’ lounge, cloaking and amenities.

-Due to the significant scope of works, the Museum has closed their doors to the public for the entire renovation.
-Staff will remain working in the building due to the highly sensitive collections and exhibitions.
-This creates a significant challenge whereby sensitive temperature controlled area’s must be maintained with continual dust and vibration monitoring to ensure there is no compromise to the valuable collections and heritage buildings.
+Due to the extensive scope of works, the museum closed their doors to the public for the entire renovation.
+Staff remained working in the building due to the highly sensitive collections and exhibitions.
+This created a significant challenge whereby sensitive temperature controlled areas had to be maintained with continual dust and vibration monitoring to ensure there was no compromise to the valuable collections and heritage buildings.

-Together with leading designers, COX Architecture and Neeson Murcutt Architects, works will be completed in time for the AM to host the internationally acclaimed exhibition, Tutankhamun: Treasures of the Golden Pharaoh, in early 2021.
+Together with leading designers, Cox Architecture and Neeson Murcutt Architects, the project was completed in time for the Museum’s ‘Tyrannosaurs Rex – Meet the Family’ Exhibition.

-Kane is pleased to partner with the Australian Museum again, following the successful delivery of the award winning Crystal Hall project in 2015.
+Kane was pleased to partner with the Australian Museum again following the successful delivery of the award winning Crystal Hall project in 2015.

-This project will reach Practical Completion by mid 2020.
+This project reached Practical Completion in October 2020.